joarmanaj/Myrealproject/README.md

-# Myrealproject
-this is to present thie as my first project as an odinite.
+# this is to present my first ever project as an odinite.